AndyCYao/personal_webpage/content/courses/cmpt307.md

 #### Properties

-AL is good for sparse graphs, because there will be fewer linked lists. and we can approximate the space as {O(n)}
+AL. is good for sparse graphs, because there will be fewer linked lists. and we can approximate the space as {O(n)}

+checking if there is an edge between two nodes ${u , v}$ takes ${O(degree(u)}$ time

-(NEED HELP ON THIS) Even if it is very dense, the size of the AL is at most the sum of the degrees of the nodes.
+Even if it is very dense, the size of the AL is at most the sum of the degrees of the nodes.

 ### Tree Properties
 If ${G} is a undirected graph on ${n} nodes, any two of the following statements imply the third.